surfly/docs/javascript-api/examples.md

 Surfly.session().startLeader();
 ```

-### Session to another page
+### Session to another page (not implemented)
 By default, all newly created sessions will point to the current page, to provide the most transparent experience.
-This behaviour can be overriden with `url` option:
+This behavior can be overridden with `url` option:
 ```javascript
 Surfly.session({url: 'https://example.com'}).startLeader();
 ```